 I’m often asked about the best projects for success.
 Whether it’s a warm and sunny area like Southern California or Seattle where it apparently rains nearly half the time!
 There is always a great project in your midst.
-Here are a handful to try this fall.
-They are simple with few moving parts, so hopefully, newcomers to outreach will feel comfortable.
+Here is a handful to try this fall.
+They are simple with few moving parts, so hopefully, newcomers to servant evangelism and outreach will feel comfortable.

 1. $1 Carwash